Features

 Sophisticated Label Rendering

-Easily add text labels to nodes and edges that show additional information.
-Various placement options, like inside or outside of a node or on an edge near the source or target ensure that labels remain where they should, even if items are moved.
+Easily add text labels to nodes and edges to display additional information.
+Various placement options, such as inside or outside a node or on an edge near the source or target, ensure labels stay correctly positioned, even when items are moved.

-Labels are not limited to short text phrases, they can hold multi-line text as well as show icons.
+Labels are not limited to short text phrases, they can hold multi-line text and show icons.

-yFiles offers extensive formatting options, e.g. font, line spacing, and decorations, as well as word wrapping and alignment.
+yFiles offers extensive formatting options, e.g. font, line spacing, and decorations, word wrapping and alignment.

 Untangle Edge Crossings with Bridges

 Crossing edges can make complex diagrams harder to read.
-Bridges make clear where those edges go.
+Bridges clarify the paths taken by those edges.

-yFiles offers several different bridging styles and crossing policies that define which line should bridge which other line.
+yFiles provides multiple bridging styles and crossing policies that determine how lines should bridge or cross each other.

 View demo